A shroud and halo of myth surround the figure of Adriano Olivetti.

 Adriano leaves behind a certain idea of culture and progress – both industrial and social.

-What we could learn from this story?
+What could we learn from this story?

 What characterized most his carrier was a passion and a desire for knowledge.
 He focused mostly on bettering products to meet the needs of people.